How Does A Permanent Injury Affect Virginia Workers’ Compensation

 Permanent injuries and ratings are a very complex part of an already confusing workers’ compensation system.
 A permanent injury may affect the amount of any possible workers’ compensation settlement.
 If you or your doctors believe you may have a permanent injury, you will want to get some guidance from an experienced workers’ compensation lawyer.

-It takes a lawyer who handles workers’ comp on a daily basis to know all the in’s and out’s to be able to get you everything you might be entitled to.
-A lawyer who handles a general practice or who only dabbles in workers’ compensation is likely not going to have sufficient experience which comes from handling a large number of work injury cases on a daily basis.
+It takes an experienced workers compensation attorney who handles workers’ comp on a daily basis to know all the in’s and out’s to be able to get you everything you might be entitled to for your workplace accident.
+A lawyer who handles a general practice or who only dabbles in workers’ compensation benefits is likely not going to have sufficient experience which comes from handling a large number of work injury cases on a daily basis.
 For example, it is unlikely that a general practice lawyer will know that you can’t get pain and suffering in Virginia workers’ comp.